akaptelinin/shortnames-linter/README.md

 Why did you decide that single-letter names are correct approach?
 Is typing a paid feature on your keyboard?
 You think >2 letter variables are too long for Go, which is famously known for being as compact as possible?

-Anyway, this plugin fixes goslop for you.
+Anyway, this linter fixes goslop for you.

 ## Why no "scope distance"?